ergoplatform/ansible/docs/Infrastructure-Overview.md

 The actual hosts list is in [Ansible inventory file](../inventory/hosts).
 Please refer to it for any host IP, host group and name information.

 The information specific for hosts are placed in `inventory/host_vars` directory, specific for host groups in `inventory/group_vars`.
-Variables from groups and hosts are merged for specific host.
+Variables from groups and hosts are merged together for specific host.

+You can monitor hosts CPU load, memory consumption and other system parameters: [Overall hosts statistics](https://grafana.ergoplatform.com/d/M-Xtpr5mz/overall)

 ### Repository structure